margaretmf/margaretmf.github.io/creativewriting.md

 ## Trucks and Cargo Colors ##
 Light green, royal blue, yellow, rusty orange, red, brown, dark blue, forest green.
 A chain of colors.
 A chain of nationalities being represented.
 A whole globe expressed through a chain of colors.

-**Dolly Parton's song on colors and God's rainbow painted through the world, the Earth**

 <br>